Dr. Lin Bian (边琳)

 Email

-Yihan is a first-year doctoral student working with Drs.
+Yihan is a second-year doctoral student working with Drs.
 Lin Bian and Susan Goldin-Meadow at the University of Chicago.
 Before moving to Chicago, she lived in Canada and got her Bachelor’s degree from McMaster University with a major in Psychology and a specialization in Mental Health.
 During college, she worked at the McMaster Baby Lab and investigated how the racial composition of children’s living community impacted their interracial attitudes.
 Broadly, she is interested in children’s reasoning and attitudes about social categories, and how they make inferences about social hierarchies and abilities.
 Specifically, she plans to study how verbal and nonverbal modalities can play a role in these processes.

 Emmanuel Barajas